-From Kauai to Hawaii Island and everywhere in between, the Hawaiian Islands are home to some of the country’s most charming small towns.
+From Kauai to Hawaii Island and everywhere in between, the Hawaiian Islands are home to some of the country’s most charming small towns – including in Hanapepe: the real Lilo and Stitch town!
+Moreover, there are many things to do in Hanapepe, Hawaii.
 Located on the southern coast of Kauai between Waimea and Koloa is Hanapepe, one of the islands’ best-kept secrets.
-Hanapepe also has a pretty cool claim to fame: it served as the inspiration for the fictional town in the 2002 Disney classic “Lilo and Stitch.”
+Hanapepe also has a pretty cool claim to fame: it served as the inspiration for the fictional town in the 2002 Disney classic Lilo and Stitch.
 Read on to discover all of the charming details.

 If you’ve ever wondered about the Lilo and Stitch location in Hawaii, or about things to do in Hanapepe, Hawaii, now you know!
 Have you ever visited this charming Lilo and Stitch island?
 What about the town’s two coolest attractions: the Hanapepe Swinging Bridge and this beach made entirely out of sea glass?